dufferzafar/cheat/README.md

 # Todo

+* Autocomplete commands and available cheats for bash and zsh

 * Allow multiple cheat directories
 * `cheat fetch` command to fetch all the cheatsheets from a repo.

-* Find a way of using all the sheets from chris's repo, along with stuff that I've added.
+* Or execute a command by, `cheat git 12` ?
 * Colors on the AppHelpTemplate.

-* Or execute a command by, `cheat git 12` ?

 * User's favorite editor, with support for command line parameters.

 * Wrap the output to a fit width? like 79 characters?